 Leverage Social Media to Find the Right Internship for You

+What was your most recent Instagram post?
+Many people use social media to show off a nice workout session or a picturesque trip to the beach.
+But you should also be using social media for “networking,” a term referring to building professional relationships.
 Social networking is more relevant than ever as people expand their networks online.
-While social networking should never fully replace the more traditional methods of networking - like attending events and joining professional groups - social media sites like Facebook, Twitter, and LinkedIn can still be leveraged effectively as part of your internship or training program search.
+While social networking should never fully replace the more traditional methods of networking - like attending events and joining professional groups - social media sites like Instagram, Facebook, Twitter, and LinkedIn can still be leveraged effectively as part of your internship or training program search.
 If you would like to do an international internship or training program but still need to find an opportunity, start thinking about how to use social media in your search.

 Some questions to think about while social networking: